Summary

 User Story: As a developer, I want a

-core service to register and emit events so workflows can start.
+Runnercore service to register and emit events so workflows can start.

 Acceptance Criteria:- Implement

-Runner.RegisterAgent(name string, agent Agent)
+Runner.RegisterAgent(name string, agent Agent). - Implement

-. - In-memory event queue with FIFO ordering.
+Runner.Emit(event Event). - In-memory event queue with FIFO ordering.

 - Implement